 Outschool's policy is that class age ranges not exceed 5 years.
 We find that students are uncomfortable taking classes with kids who are much younger/older than them, so this promotes a more productive teaching environment.

 This should contain all the detail a parent might want that is not handled by other fields.
 The longer the class, the more detail there should be.
 If you are offering a half hour class, it's fine to have a few sentences.
 If you're offering a semester long course, then there should be much more detail about the curriculum.
 A class that meets eight or more times should have a description of at least 200 words.
-Class descriptions should be professionally written and free of errors.
+Class experience sections should be professionally written and free of errors.
 Multi-week classes should specify what topics are covered during each week.

-Topics to cover in a description include:
+Topics to cover in the class experience section include:

 - How will you teach?
 What's your teaching style?
 How much will learners get to interact with you and each other?
 Mention specifics like: lecture, games, slides, video clips, discussion.